dbpedia/databus/docs/guides/data-download-guide.md

 ### Requirements

-You have multiple options to run the client (shown in [usage](docs/usage/ "mention")).
+You have multiple options to run the client (shown in [databus client - usage](https://dbpedia.gitbook.io/databus/v/download-client/usage)).
 For the standalone approach (.jar file) you only need `Java`installed on your machine.

 * **Java:** `JDK 8` or `JDK 11`